Law, J.D.

 Intellectual Property Law

 The intellectual property law concentration emphasizes information, analytical tools and skills lawyers require to represent their clients' intellectual property needs.
-Students will have the opportunity to take specialized courses that expose students to the legal and practical issues that arise in intellectual property law.
+Students can take specialized courses that expose them to the legal and practical issues that arise in intellectual property law.
 Students who wish to receive this concentration will complete a minimum of 10 credits of intellectual property law courses with a satisfactory grade (C or higher).

 International and Comparative Law

 Offered through the Center for International and Comparative Law, this concentration can be earned by students who complete both a semester-long study abroad program through the School of Law in France, Ireland or Switzerland and a three-credit international law course.
 Each student must also complete a substantial research paper on an international or comparative law topic.
-Students may earn up to six credits from the School of Law’s summer program in Madrid, Spain, which will count toward the concentration's 10 credits of coursework requirement.
+Students may earn up to six credits from the School of Law’s summer program in Madrid, which counts toward the concentration's requirement of 10 credits of coursework.

 Students in the part-time day program take an 11-credit schedule for semesters one and two.
 Some courses are postponed until semesters three and four.

 Students in the part-time evening program complete their required first-year core curriculum in two years by taking courses scheduled in the evening.
-In their first and second year, part-time students will be in some of the same classes.
-Course sequencing will be determined based on when students matriculate (even-numbered or odd-numbered year).
+Part-time students will be in some of the same classes in their first and second years.
+Course sequencing will be determined based on whether students matriculate in an even-numbered or odd-numbered year.

 Curriculum Overview